-Morihei Ueshiba once stated that one 'must be willing to receive 99% of an opponent's attack and stare death in the face' in order to execute techniques without hesitation.
+Morihei Ueshiba once stated that in order to execute techniques without any hesitation...

 As a martial art concerned not only with effective techniques but also how to use the skills in improving our daily life experience, the mind aspect is of key importance.

 The study of ki is essential to aikido, and often understood as physical & mental intention or 'life energy'.
 Gozo Shioda said that the secret lies in the timing and application of the whole body's strength into a single point.

 In later years, Ueshiba's application of ki in aikido took on a softer, more gentle feel.
 This was his Takemusu Aiki and many of his later students teach about ki from this perspective.

 Koichi Tohei's Ki Society centers around the study and experience of ki with students ranked separately in aikido techniques and ki development.